 “From a service perspective, this works really well.
 A client will often hear about us from one of the NatWest Business Growth Enablers, who will then come to an event we host with the bank, where I will run through the main features and benefits of FreeAgent.
 If the event attendee likes it, I can sign them up as a client and set them up with a free FreeAgent license, which has a bank feed linked directly to their business banking current account.
 It’s all pretty seamless!”

 Interested in taking advantage of FreeAgent’s relationship with NatWest, like Sterling Rees?
-Find out how your practice can get free FreeAgent licenses for clients who have business banking accounts with NatWest or Royal Bank of Scotland.
+Find out how your practice can get free FreeAgent licences for clients who have business banking accounts with NatWest or Royal Bank of Scotland (optional add-ons may be chargeable).

 Find out more about Sterling Rees here.